coin-or/coin-or.github.io/pages/developer/developer_introduction.md

     employ the same sort of folder-based design for storage.

-Although there is now a mechanism in git that functions roughly like the SVN externals mechanims (it is called _submodules_), we've long thought of moving away from using the externals mechanism in order to avoid a number of issues, such as the difficult of having multiple packages checked out simultaneously with common dependencies.
+Although there is now a mechanism in git that functions roughly like the SVN externals mechanism (it is called _submodules_), we've long thought of moving away from using the externals mechanism in order to avoid a number of issues, such as the difficult of having multiple packages checked out simultaneously with common dependencies.
 The [coinbrew](#coinbrew) script now acts as a sort